 In many cases across the country, media and the public are able to obtain dash-cam videos without many legal barriers.
 This recent decision will only apply to courts within the district, but may set a precedent for denying the release of dash-cam videos in other cases.

-If you have questions about your rights during an investigation or arrest, the Columbus criminal defense attorneys at The Koffel Law Firm can help.
+If you have questions about your rights during an investigation or arrest, the Columbus criminal defense attorneys at Koffel Brininger Nesbitt can help.
 To discuss your case with a member of our legal team, call 614-675-4845.